Wildwood Falls

-Wildwood Falls, also known as Row River Falls, is a waterfall located on the west skirt of the Umpqua National Forest, in Lane County, in the U.S. state of Oregon.
-It is located in a privileged area on the west foothills where Willamette National Forest meets with the Umpqua National Forest.
+Wildwood Falls, also known as Row River Falls, is a waterfall located in Lane County, in the U.S. state of Oregon.
+A day or annual pass is required from Lanecounty.org.
+Don't expect to get cell service here.
+It is also known as Lassels D Stewart County Park on Google Earth.

 Trail

 Wildwood Falls totals 15 ft fall in a wide cascade and is the centerpiece attraction of the Wildwood Falls trailhead and Recreation Site.
 A foot trail loops out and back for a total of approximately 2.3 mi starting near Culp Creek, Oregon.